tallarium/reverse_proxy_plug/README.md

 ## Chunked transfer encoding

-`reverse_proxy_plug` supports chunked transfer encoding and by default the responses are not buffered.
-This means that when a proxied server starts a chunk transfer encoded response, `reverse_proxy_plug` will pass chunks back to the client as soon as they arrive, resulting in zero delay.
+`ReverseProxyPlug` supports chunked transfer encoding and by default the responses are not buffered.
+This means that when a proxied server starts a chunk transfer encoded response, `ReverseProxyPlug` will pass chunks back to the client as soon as they arrive, resulting in zero delay.

-Currently `reverse_proxy_plug` chunk transfer encodes all its responses, to support this behaviour.
+Currently `ReverseProxyPlug` chunk transfer encodes all its responses, to support this behaviour.

 ## License

-ReverseProxy is released under the MIT License.
+ReverseProxyPlug is released under the MIT License.